 Greg Youmans is a writer, artist, and scholar.
 His essays about queer history and experimental cinema have appeared in Camera Obscura, e-flux, Millennium Film Journal, and The Los Angeles Review of Books, among other journals, anthologies, and exhibition catalogs.
 His book on the paradigm-shifting gay and lesbian documentary Word Is Out: Stories of Some of Our Lives (dir.
 Mariposa Film Group, 1977) was part of Arsenal Pulp Press’s Queer Film Classics series.
 He is currently at work on a second book project, “Something New Under the Sun: Bay Area Queer Filmmaking across the 1970s,” which is supported by an Arts Writers Grant from the Andy Warhol Foundation.

 Youmans is also a videomaker whose work has been shown at the Tate Modern, Anthology Film Archives, the Ann Arbor Film Festival, Los Angeles Film Forum, and numerous other museums, art galleries, and film festivals.
 From 2008 to 2013, he collaborated with Chris E. Vargas on the trans/cis sitcom series Falling in Love…with Chris and Greg, which playfully explored divisions of identity, lifestyle, and politics within LGBTQ communities.

-He earned his PhD from the History of Consciousness program at the University of California, Santa Cruz, and is currently a Visiting Assistant Professor of Film and Media Studies at Colgate University.
+Youmans earned his PhD from the History of Consciousness program at the University of California, Santa Cruz, and is an associate professor of English and film studies at Western Washington University.